SennVacan/Discord-Mistral-Chatbot/README.md

 Once running, the bot will respond to:
 - Mentions of the bot
-- Messages containing "marwat" (case insensitive)
+- Messages containing "BOT"S NAME THAT YOU SET" (case insensitive)
 - Slash commands for managing facts, jokes, and system prompt

 ## Slash Commands